Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model: Frequentism-as-model

 Here are some influences and important ideas from the literature.
-Readers with a philosophical background may find similarities of my position with the ``long run propensity'' interpretation of probability by \cite{Gillies00} (Chapter 7).
-Gillies abandons the typically frequentist operational connection between probabilities and ``real'' infinite sequences, and just postulates that real propensities may behave like random numbers generated by probability models, which can be probabilistically falsified.
-Although his outlook is more traditionally realist than mine (see Section \ref{smodel}), I find this interpretation very much in line with how frequentist statisticians actually reason. \cite{Hacking75} suggested the term ``aleatory'' for probability interpretations such as frequentism and propensities, where probabilities refer to the data generation in the real world.
+I already mentioned the ``long run \hbindex{propensity}'' interpretation of probability by \cite[Ch.
+7]{Gillies00}.
+Although his outlook is more traditionally realist than mine, I see this as an insightful interpretation of how frequentist statisticians actually use their models.

 \cite{Tukey97} re-interpreted the role of frequentist models in statistical inference as ``challenges'' that procedures have to face in order to show that they are worthwhile in a given situation.
-He recommended using ``bouquets of alternative challenges'' to investigate how well a procedure may work in a real situation, including worst cases, rather than finding an optimal procedure for a single model.
-He wrote ``(more honest foundations of data analysis) have to include not assuming that we always know what in fact we never know -- the exact probability structure involved'', and further ``almost nothing is harder than verifying a stochastic assumption, something I find hard to believe has ever been done in even a single instance.''
-Many different models can be compatible with the same situation, and it is often misleading to base an analysis on just one model.
+He recommended using \begin{quotation} bouquets of alternative challenges \end{quotation} to investigate how well a procedure may work in a real situation, including worst cases, rather than finding an optimal procedure for a single model.
+He wrote \begin{quotation} (more honest foundations of data analysis) have to include not assuming that we always know what in fact we never know -- the exact probability structure involved (\ldots) almost nothing is harder than verifying a stochastic assumption, something I find hard to believe has ever been done in even a single instance. \end{quotation} Many different models can be compatible with the same situation, and it is often misleading to base an analysis on just one model.